open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 #### Equipment

-One Marine is equipped with an M6 Pistol and an M9 Grenade, the other Marine must choose either a M41 Rocket Launcher, SRS99 Sniper Rifle, or M247 Machine Gun.
+One Marine is equipped with an M6 Pistol and M9 Grenades, the other Marine must choose either a M41 Rocket Launcher, SRS99 Sniper Rifle, or M247 Machine Gun.

 -----